 Seoul is a very busy city indeed, with lots of things to do, bustling with people day and night.
 But did you know, one of the best things to do is to go hiking in Seoul?
 You can, in fact, go hiking in Seoul!
-Although most of Seoul is filled with such things, some of the mountains in Seoul have been left untouched and have become favorite hiking trails to hikers; Korean and foreigners alike.
+Although most of Seoul is filled with such things, some of the mountains in Seoul have been left untouched and have become favorite hiking trails to hikers; Koreans and foreigners alike.

 If you’re looking to find some of Seoul’s famous hiking trails offering you magnificent views, or if you would like to try something other than sightseeing, and shopping, read on to find out about the different places you can go hiking in Seoul!

 1. Bukhansan Mountain

 First up is Bukhansan National Park, which is nestled in the northern part of Seoul and is a designated national park.
-Its hiking courses are divided in difficulty levels.
+Its hiking courses are divided into difficulty levels.
 People who are not familiar with hiking can take the basic course, and people who hike often can take the advanced hiking course where you can explore more of Bukhansan mountain’s terrain as you can go higher up.

 Many people think that Bukhansan Mountain is only famous for Baekgundae Peak, which is 840m above sea level. but there is more to see than Baekundae peak in Bukhansan Mountain.
 In fact, there are multiple peaks here, beginning with Jokduribong peak, Hyangrobong peak, and Munsubong peak.